EarlyBird autism parenting programme

 There are eight group training sessions with four home visits, where video feedback is used to help parents to combine theory with practice.
 The course doesn’t offer a cure but does help support children to reach their full potential.

-The National Autistic Society EarlyBird approach will help you to:
+The National Autistic Society EarlyBird approach will help to:

 - structure interactions to develop communication

 EarlyBird is for families with children who are five years old or under with a diagnosis of ASD.
-Two places are allocated to each family.
-A maximum of six families can attend the group.
+There are 2 places for each family and up to six families in each group.

 When and where are the sessions held?

-If you are interested, you will need to attend a parent information event where you can collect an application form.
-Places are allocated on a ‘first come first served’ basis in the order in which completed application forms are received.
+If you’re interested, you need to come to a parent information event to collect an application form.
+Places are given on a ‘first come, first served' basis.